 The Columbia University Division of Child & Adolescent Psychiatry, within the Department of Psychiatry, has grown into one of the largest faculty and training programs in the United States.
 Our faculty and staff consist of researchers, clinicians, and educators, whose disciplines include psychiatry, psychology, epidemiology, social work, nursing, and education.

-The leadership of director, Moira Rynn, MD, and the executive committee, has fostered dynamic clinical and translational research collaboration among research investigators, clinicians, and educators.
+The leadership of former Director, Moira Rynn, MD, and current Director, Jeremy Veenstra-VanderWeele, MD, and Associate Director, Laura Mufson, PhD, has fostered dynamic clinical and translational research collaboration among research investigators, clinicians, and educators.

 We are pleased to share the following 2016–2017 highlights: